Bersiap: The start of the revolution

-It was mid-September before news of the declaration of independence spread across the island Java, and many Indonesians far from the capital Jakarta did not believe it.
+It was mid-September before news of the declaration of independence spread across the island of Java, and many Indonesians far from the capital Jakarta did not believe it.
 As the news spread, most Indonesians came to regard themselves as pro-Republican, and a mood of revolution swept across the country.
 External power had shifted; it would be weeks before the Allied Forces entered the island of Java, and the Dutch were too weakened by World War II.
 The Japanese, on the other hand, were required by the terms of the surrender to both lay down their arms and maintain order; a contradiction that some resolved by handing weapons to Japanese-trained Indonesians.
 At the time of the surrender, there were 70,000 Japanese troops in Java and Sukarno and Hatta were concerned that celebratory independence rallies would result in the guns of Japanese troops being turned on Indonesian crowds.
 While the older leadership set about constructing a government on paper, they could do little to curb younger mobs who attacked sultans and other members of the Indonesian elite, retaliated violently against those village heads who had assisted Japanese oppression of Indonesian peasants, attacked other alleged "traitors", and fought for turf and weapons.

 The resulting power vacuums in the weeks following the Japanese surrender created an atmosphere of uncertainty, but also one of opportunity for the Republicans.
 Many pemuda joined pro-Republic struggle groups (badan perjuangan).
 The most disciplined were soldiers from the Japanese-formed but disbanded Giyūgun (PETA) and Heiho groups.
 Many groups were undisciplined, due to both the circumstances of their formation and what they perceived as revolutionary spirit.
 In the first weeks, Japanese troops often withdrew from urban areas to avoid confrontations.
 However, as Republican youths fought to secure the cities and take arms, attacks on the Japanese did occur, usually following Allied orders for the Japanese to disarm Indonesian troops.
 Many of the Indonesian militia and some Japanese troops had no intention of allowing Indonesian disarmament, and in places like Bandung open conflict broke out.